 One minute update

 Plastic wrapped breakfast at 7 am in the cafeteria, and I quickly left the privately own albergue for the empty streets of Burgos.
-Cloudy day with mild temperatures and zero percent chance of rain.
+A cloudy day with mild temperatures and a zero percent chance of rain.

 A few yellow arrows led me to an overpass filled with inspirational graffiti and got a boost of confidence from a few quality quotes.

 The weather forecast was wrong, and I had to put on the rain gear.
 I had a Croissant and an expresso for a midmorning snack at a bar in Tarjados while I wait out the rain.
 I bumped into the friendliest dog on my way out of town.

 The rain finally stopped, the skies cleared and the vast plains of la Meseta laid ahead of me Including its now-famous solitary tree surrounded by a sea of grass.
 Two weeks on the Camino and I was in desperate need of a close shave.